ome/infrastructure/ansible/roles/docker/README.md

 These variables must be defined (defaults aren't provided):

-- `vgname`: LVM volume group for the logical volumes
+- `docker_vgname`: LVM volume group for the logical volumes
-- `dockerpoolsize`: Size of the Docker thin-pool partition
+- `docker_poolsize`: Size of the Docker thin-pool partition
-- `dockervolumesize`: Size of the `/var/lib/docker` partition
+- `docker_volumesize`: Size of the `/var/lib/docker` partition
-- `lvfilesystem`: filesystem for the Docker volume partition
+- `docker_lvfilesystem`: filesystem for the Docker volume partition

 Optional variables:

-- `dockergroupmembers`: A list of users who will be added to the `docker` system group, allows docker to be run without sudo
+- `docker_groupmembers`: A list of users who will be added to the `docker` system group, allows docker to be run without sudo

 Dependencies
 ------------